opensecuritycontroller/community/designs/logging_facade/logging_facade.md

         }
     }

-Any bundle which is guaranteed to not be a dependency of the **osc-server** -- a plugin, for example -- can get away with a similar but simpler **LogComponent**, which uses only static *loggerFactory* presumed to be non-null throughout the code.
-No fallback implementation or atomic references are necessary
+Any bundle which is guaranteed to not be a dependency of the **osc-server** -- a plugin, for example -- can get away with a similar but simpler **LogComponent**.
+It may use only static *loggerFactory*, which is presumed to be non-null throughout the code.
+No fallback implementation or atomic references are necessary.

 ![](./images/diag_logging.png)